valerianoalmondo/playingWithJPA/README.md

 ### @Entity

-- Tell that class that we create, we want to be a table and also to atributes to be a column in our table
+- Tell that class that we created, to be a table and also to attributes to be a column in our table

+### @Sequence

+- Create a sequence with our specified id